 When I say short for power I found a comfortable listening level but very high up and technically I could push it to the max with the Susvara without it ever clipping or sounding too loud.

 Luckily the pre-amp of the DAC-10 delivered some decent gain to negate the volume issue and allow me to drop it considerably.
-It is one of those times when I wish the Studio 6 dropped one of its four unbalanced outputs and went with one dedicated balanced output.
+It is one of those times when I wish Studio 6 dropped one of its four unbalanced outputs and gone with one dedicated balanced output.

 Cayin iHA-6/Chord Hugo 2